 Elena’s Injuries Lead to Months of Pain, Suffering, and Medical Bills

-After the accident, Elena spent months dealing with constant pain, mobility loss, and other physical limitations.
+After the incident, Elena spent months dealing with constant pain, mobility loss, and other physical limitations.

-Elena could not lift or carry anything heavy, or even bend without significant discomfort.
+Elena could not lift or carry anything heavy, and she could not bend without significant discomfort.
 Despite months of taking medications and performing physical therapy, the pain would not go away.

 Nearly 10 months after the initial injury, Elena had back surgery to remove damaged bone and disc material and relieve the pressure on her spinal nerves.
-She is expected to require revision surgery in the future.
+She is expected to require additional surgical procedures in the future.

 Crosley Law’s Investigation Reveals a Clear Case of Negligence

 It was clear that Elena suffered greatly because of her injury—not only financially, but physically and emotionally.
 However, the offers she received to settle her workplace injury claim were far less than fair.
-So, she reached out to Crosley Law for help.
+After the company took her off of light duty status and put her back to work in the warehouse, she felt she had to quit her job in order to protect her health.
+That was when she reached out to Crosley Law for help.

-The employer and insurance company in this case had large legal resources at their disposal and a reputation for defending injury claims aggressively.
+The employer in this case used a global claims management company to administer the claims of injured workers.
+Both the company and the claims management company had large legal resources at their disposal and a reputation for defending injury claims aggressively.
 To level the playing field, Elena needed experienced attorneys who aren’t afraid of big cases.

 Our investigation revealed that important safety rules weren’t followed at the time the injury occurred.